-Manuel, Lin Finance A required course for all business majors, and MBA (finance) Economics Financial economics Economics Finance (Financial economics could logically be in either finance or economics; however, we've put him in finance because he is supporting the finance concentration within the MBA program.
+Manuel, Lin course for all business majors and MBA A required course for all business majors, and MBA Economics Financial Economics Finance (Financial (finance) economics economics could logically be in either finance or economics; however, we've put him in finance because he is supporting the finance concentration within the MBA program.
 Had he been supporting, say, an economics concentration within the MBA program, we would have put him in Economics.)
 (This faculty member appears in two disciplines) Lee, Brian Marketing & Management BS in Marketing Principles of Marketing Marketing Johnson, Sandy Marketing & Management BS in Management Human Resource Management Management Robinson, Justine Marketing & Management BS in Marketing Logistics and Supply Chain Marketing or Logistics and Supply Chain (this one can go multiple ways - school choice); we've chosen Marketing, but Logistics and Supply Chain would be fine too. (part time) Jones, Lucas Marketing & MBA (marketing) Social media Marketing